peterprescott/a1-dissertation/md/draft.md

 response to the suggestion that gathering and profiting from people's data is a sort of exploitative 'data colonialism' [@JThatcherEtAl2016], in which an intrinsically valuable resource is being unfairly extracted.
-Rather than being 'the new oil' [@MSzczepanski2020], Gilbert, whose describes himself as a 'data optimist', suggests that a better metaphor for big data would in fact be 'the new manure': "a mundane by-product of life" [p.36], which, like manure that is processed into fertiliser, only
+Rather than being 'the new oil' [e.g. @MSzczepanski2020], Gilbert, whose describes himself as a 'data optimist', suggests that a better metaphor for big data would in fact be 'the new manure': "a mundane by-product of life" [p.36], which, like manure that is processed into fertiliser, only